Student visa new rules

 If you are applying with dependents, the new rules require that the dependents also demonstrate their genuine intention to accompany the student visa holder by satisfying the genuine student dependent criteria.
 It’s important for all applicants to not only meet the GST requirements but also provide solid evidence of their genuine interest and commitment to studying in Australia.

-Changes to the financial requirement
+Changes to the living costs in showing financial capacity

 Primary applicant: AUD 29,710